 What are the 8 stages of new product development?

-The steps a company chooses to follow depend on its size and available resources, among other things.
-Most processes include at least:
+The steps a company follows depend on its size and available resources, among other things.
+Most processes include at least the following:

 1. Idea Generation

-This process is a creative task whose goal is to generate many worthy ideas for possible products or service offerings.
-The major part of this stage is to give significance to brainstorming sessions so that solving customer problems is given precedence (3).
-Companies can generally use a range of internal and external sources, including a SWOT Analysis, Competitor Analysis, and customer focus groups, to identify new offering ideas.
+This creative process aims to generate many worthy ideas for possible products or service offerings.
+The central part of this stage is to give significance to brainstorming sessions so that solving customer problems is given precedence.
+Companies can use various internal and external sources, including a SWOT Analysis, Competitor Analysis, and customer focus groups, to identify new offering ideas.

 2. Idea Screening

-This stage involves filtering through ideas in order to select those with the highest potential for success (3).
+This stage involves filtering through ideas to select those with the highest potential for success.

 3. Concept Development and Testing

-A product concept is a detailed idea stated in meaningful consumer terms (2).
-In this stage, a product idea is converted into several concepts, out of which one will be surely selected and placed against competitors to finalize marketing and positioning strategies.
-The new offering concepts are then tested with a target group, either symbolically or physically, to determine customer appeal and customer value.
+A product concept is a detailed idea stated in meaningful consumer terms.
+In this stage, a product idea is converted into several concepts, out of which one will be indeed selected and placed against competitors to finalize marketing and positioning strategies.
+The new offering concepts are then tested with a target group, symbolically or physically, to determine customer appeal and value.

 4. Marketing Strategy Development

 Once a concept has been developed and tested, the next step is to design an initial marketing strategy for the new product/service.
-It should include the target market, the planned value proposition, projected sales, planned process, distribution as well as marketing budget, among other parameters (2).
+It should include the target market, the planned value proposition, projected sales, planned process, distribution, and marketing budget, among other parameters.

 5. Business Analysis